 Consequences of Preconceived Intent

-Before entering the the United States, a foreign national will generally be inspected at the port of entry by a Customs and Border Protection (CBP) officer.
+Before entering the the United States through a port of entry, a Customs and Border Protection (CBP) officer will typically inspect a foreign national upon arrival.
 One of the first questions will likely be, “what is the purpose of your trip to the United States?”
 CBP officers are trained to detect visa abuse.
 There will be increased scrutiny if they know that the foreign visitor has a spouse in the United States.
 If the CBP officer believes the visitor is lying, the visitor could be placed into expedited removal (deportation) proceedings and then barred from the U.S. for three years.

 Misrepresentation is a permanent bar.
 In other words, this foreign national may never be able to immigrate to the United States in the future.